snicco/fortress-docs/README.md

 # Snicco Fortress

-This repository contains the public artifacts of the [Fortress](https://fortress.snicco.io).
+This repository contains the public artifacts of [Fortress](https://fortress.snicco.io).

 ## Documentation